mello-y/MSc5_research_project/open_lab_notebook/January.md

 - plot logistic regression resullts
 - provide more information on logistic regression in the Data analysis notebook
 - restructre data analysis notebook

+## Friday, 27/01/2023
+What I did today:
+- provided more information on logistic regression in the Data analysis notebook
+- restructred data analysis notebook, specifically the logistic regression section
+- created ROC curve for logistic regression
+- failed to plot logistic regression results.
+The error message says that for the regplot function the input data must be 1-dimensional.
+For my y variable this was the case, for X it was not.
+I tried to reshape the X variable, but this did not work.
+I will try to fix this next time.

+To-do next time working on the project:
+- plot logistic regression results
+- interpret ROC curve
+- provide more information on logistic regression in the Data analysis notebook
+- start with the SVM section in the Data analysis notebook